 - Bloodstream infections.

 Importantly, two of the worst superbugs, C diff. and MRSA, are common and deadly.
+Furthermore, MRSA, which infects hundreds of thousands of inpatients each year, is very difficult to cure.

 How serious are hospital infections?